 What Really Matters

 Cats seem to favor wet food; however, some wet canned foods are not very good quality and are filled with questionable ingredients.
 That’s why it’s important to consider the ingredients included in your cat’s food carefully.
 Watch out for fillers, such as powdered cellulose, rice starch, and wheat gluten, as well as animal by-products.
 Avoid canned cat foods that are low in protein and high in carbohydrates as carbohydrates in excess are biologically inappropriate for cats.
-A top quality cat food will have meat as the first ingredient.
+Top-quality cat food will have meat as the first ingredient.

 Carrageenan is another ingredient that is quite commonly used as a thickener in cat food, yet it is not necessarily safe for cats.
 It’s a food additive made from seaweed, and it comes in two forms: degraded and undegraded.
 The degraded form is known to cause inflammation in the gastrointestinal tract and tumors, ulcers, and cancer in laboratory testing of animals.
 The FDA bans degraded carrageenan, but new evidence suggests even the undegraded one is bad for humans and animals.